spettersson/splunk4patientprivacy/README.md

 ### 🔍 Use Cases
 This repo contains **use cases** that work together to surface incidents that potentially could indicate a violation of patient privacy.
 The use cases fall into two different categories:

-#### Anomaly-Triggering
+#### **Anomaly-Triggering**
-- Designed to **identify unusual behaviour** based on searching and correlating logs/events and trigger anomalies.
+- Identifies **unusual behavior** by searching and correlating logs/events to trigger anomalies.
-- Helps to surface behaviour that is unusual but may not alone indicate a violation of patient privacy.
+- Surfaces activity that may be abnormal but does not, on its own, indicate a privacy violation.

-#### Incident-Triggering
+#### **Incident-Triggering**
-- Designed to **correlate and group anomalies together** and trigger incidents.
+- Correlates and **groups anomalies together** to trigger incidents.
-- Helps generate **actionable alerts** when multiple anomalies indicate a breach or policy violation.
+- Connects patterns of unusual behavior over time, helping to identify potential policy violations.

 ### 📊 Dashboards
 - Prebuilt **Splunk dashboards** for visualizing anomalies and incidents.